For answers to frequently asked questions about voter registration, click here.

 - CAN I HELP A FRIEND OR FAMILY MEMBER COMPLETE THEIR VOTE BY MAIL BALLOT?

 - Yes, you can.
-Just completed the “Did You Get Help?” section on the orange return envelope.
+Just complete the “Did You Get Help?” section on the return envelope.